The following article addresses frequently asked questions about Toolkit Backup for Windows.

 - A prompt should ask if you want to give the primary user permission

-- Verify you can access data on the other user from the primary user
+- Verify you can access data in the other user's folder as the primary user

 - Once verified, Toolkit should be able to back up both users’ data